As a writer, it is important to immerse myself in good books. Here are a few I count among my favorites:

 - Homer – the Odyssey

-- Jack London – The Call of the Wild
+- The Call of the Wild, Jack London

-- The Joy Luck Club – Amy Tan
+- The Joy Luck Club, Amy Tan

-- The Distant Land of My Father
+- The Distant Land of My Father, Bo Caldwell

-- Flowers for Algernon
+- Flowers for Algernon, Daniel Keyes

-- Reviving Ophelia – Mary Pipher
+- Reviving Ophelia, Mary Pipher

-- Sherri Reynolds – The Rapture of Caanan
+- The Rapture of Caanan, Sherri Reynolds

 - Elie Wiesel – All Rivers Run to the Sea and Night

-- The Alchemist
+- The Alchemist, Paulo Coelho

-- Little Bee
+- Little Bee, Chris Cleave

 Whoa.
 I’m in powerful company there.
 Thanks so much for the nod–means a lot coming from a reader/writer/thinker like you!